Shresthhan/qwen3-vl-text-extractor/README.md

 ### 3. Post-Processing

-After the data is merged, it passes through the **Transliteration Engine**:
+After the data is merged, it passes through the final processing layer:

-- **Automatic Romanization**: The system detects non-Latin scripts (Chinese, Arabic, Japanese, Korean, Thai, Cyrillic, etc.).
+- **Currency Normalization**: Common symbols (e.g., "$", "€", "£") and names (e.g., "Dollars", "Euro") are automatically converted to their standard ISO 4217 3-letter codes (e.g., "USD", "EUR", "GBP").
-- **Phonetic Conversion**: It uses the LLM to convert these scripts into the Latin alphabet without translating the meaning (e.g., Japanese "東京福祉大学" becomes "Tokyo Fukushi Daigaku").
+- **Automatic Romanization**: The system detects non-Latin scripts (Chinese, Arabic, Japanese, Korean, Thai, Cyrillic, etc.) and uses the **Transliteration Engine** to convert them into the Latin alphabet phonetically.

 ### 4. Final Validation